SprintHive/income-docs/api/v2/EnrichedTransactions.md

 There are two options described below for retrieving transactions.

 ## Transactions
 This endpoint will return the consolidated list of transactions that were used to determine income.
-Any transaction enrichments that were enabled when the income verification case was created, will also be returned in this response.
+All transaction enrichments that are enabled in your environment will also be returned in this response.

 Endpoint: ```/v2/incomeVerification/{incomeVerificationId}/transactions```
 Method: GET